 Moreover, you can refer to the supplier’s Audit Reports (if available) for an independent onsite report of their manufacturing and trading capability.

-Tell potential suppliers that you’ll have their factory audited before any Purchase Order is issued, and later their production inspected before any shipment is authorized.
+Tell potential suppliers that you’ll have their factory audited before any Purchase Order is issued, and later will want their production inspected before any shipment is authorized.
 Mention it right away in your first encounter or email.
-If the supplier refuses or looks flaky, it’s a red flag!
+If the supplier refuses or starts making excuses why it wouldn’t be a good idea, that’s a red flag!

-You can order a report from third party authentication services such as GloBIS, where their business credit report service will provide information on your potential supplier, including legal representatives, shareholders, business scope, financial records of the last three years and many more.
+You can order a report from third-party authentication services such as GloBIS, where their business credit report service will provide information on your potential Chinese supplier, including legal representatives, shareholders, business scope, financial records from the last three years, and other information.

-You can also try China Checkup, which offers very similar services and cater them more specifically for foreign buyers’ needs.
+You can also try China Checkup, which offers very similar services and caters more specifically for foreign buyers’ needs.

-This is the best way to verify your suppliers – you can’t know much about an organization unless you visit it.
-You can also discuss your products, prices, quality inspection, and delivery time face to face.
-However, it would be impossible for you to go visit every potential supplier you have in mind, so go through the earlier steps outlined in this article, and narrow down your selections before making the decision to visit their office or factory in person.
+This is the best way to verify your suppliers – you won’t know much about an organization unless you visit it.
+You can also discuss your products, prices, quality inspection, and delivery time expectations face to face.
+It’s impossible for you to go visit every potential supplier you have in mind, so go through the earlier steps outlined in this article, and narrow down your selections before deciding to jump on a plane and visit their office or factory in person.

-The best way to reduce fraud (regardless if you’re trading online or offline) is for buyers and sellers to conduct proper due diligence and research before entering any transaction.
-Be meticulous with this verification process and you will know if your potential supplier can be trusted, have fun and good luck!
+The best way to reduce fraud (regardless of whether you’re trading online or offline) is for buyers and sellers to conduct proper due diligence and research before entering any transaction.
+Be meticulous with this verification process, and you will know if your potential supplier can be trusted.

 When it comes time to start discussing prices with a China supplier, follow our guide to negotiating with suppliers so you can secure the best deal possible and ensure your profit margins remain healthy.